 At Mercia Learning Trust, we understand the value of gathering all staff from across the Trust together on an annual basis.
 This is why we offer all trust staff an annual INSET day of bespoke CPD and the chance to work collaboratively across the Trust.

-Our next conference will be held in February at University of Sheffield.
+Our next conference will be held in February at The Octagon Centre, University of Sheffield.